Omorashi

 A Japanese loanword

 The word omorashi (おもらし / お漏らし) is Japanese and means, literally, "to wet oneself."
 It derives from the verb morasu (漏らす), "to leak" or "to let escape," softened by the polite prefix o-; in everyday Japanese it is a gentle, almost childlike word for an accident of bladder control.
-As Wikipedia's account of the subculture records, the clear separation of omorashi as a specific sub-genre of urine-fetish media is precisely what "turned it into a loan-word amongst fetish communities worldwide."
+As Wikipedia's account of the subculture records, the clear separation of omorashi as a specific sub-genre of urine-fetish media is precisely what turned it into a loan-word well understood by fetish communities worldwide.

 The interest's documented media history is largely Japanese and runs from the 1970s onward: